 - Provides temporary coverage to children under Medicaid or CHIP until eligibility can be formally determined 6

 - Provides temporary coverage to pregnant women under Medicaid until eligibility can be formally determined 7

 - Extends Medicaid coverage for family planning to otherwise ineligible low-income women 8

-Texas operates an entirely state-funded program that provides family planning services to women at least 18 years of age with incomes up to 200% FPL.
-The state also extends Medicaid eligibility for women losing coverage postpartum.
+Eligibilty based on income up to 200% FPL.
+Texas also extends coverage for women at least 18 years of age with incomes up to 185% of the FPL are eligible.
+The state will extend Medicaid eligibility for women losing coverage postpartum.

 - Includes at-risk children in the definition of eligibility for IDEA Part C 9

 The relationship between being an at-risk state and the number of children served varies.
 Some non-at-risk states have higher than average percentages of children being served in Early Intervention (EI).
 See graphs for the state EI data.

 - Does not require redetermination of eligibility for Medicaid/CHIP more than once a year 5

 - Has adopted Medicaid expansion as part of the Affordable Care Act 10